-The chair has access to the common facilities of the CCB faculty, which ensures the basic supply of chemicals and gases and provides various analytical methods (NMR spectroscopy, elementary analysis, mass spectrometry, chromatography).
+The chair has access to the common facilities of the CCB department, which ensures the basic supply of chemicals and gases and provides various analytical methods (NMR spectroscopy, elementary analysis, mass spectrometry, chromatography).
 We also use the LIDO3 cluster of the ITMC for quantum chemical studies with the programs ORCA, Gaussian and Turbomole.
 For the special experimental research typical work of our group the following infrastructure is available in our own laboratories.

 For working under inert gas (argon/nitrogen) for preparation and for reaction studies of O2- or H2O-sensitive substances, our fume cupboards are equipped with modern Schlenck lines.
 Furthermore, several glove boxes are available (see below).